LoganKaval/MulBX/README.md

 # Installing on Arch Linux
 To Install MulBX You Must Run the Correct Script!
-If Your on a Debian Machine You Must Run the "arch-to-mulbx.sh" File.
+If Your on a Arch Linux Machine You Must Run the "arch-to-mulbx.sh" File.
 To First Get the File Use Git to Grab the Files and Put it In your Home Folder.
 This Will Not Work in Root!
 Once You Have the Files CD Into the Directory.